Do English studies students get the support they need?

 How should universities address mental health in English studies?

-Scale preventative and responsive wellbeing.
-Counselling, brief interventions and workshops help, but impact grows when services guarantee rapid triage, named case ownership and proactive follow‑ups until resolution.
-Build early‑warning approaches into teaching: low‑stakes check‑ins, short reflection tasks, and review of engagement patterns help tutors spot stress and intervene.
-Integrate wellbeing signposting into module handbooks and assessment briefs so students know where to go at pressure points.
+Scale preventative and responsive wellbeing so students can get help before pressure turns into disengagement.
+Counselling, brief interventions and workshops help, but impact grows when services guarantee rapid triage, named case ownership and proactive follow-ups until resolution.
+Build early-warning approaches into teaching: low-stakes check-ins, short reflection tasks and review of engagement patterns help tutors spot stress earlier and intervene.
+Integrate wellbeing signposting into module handbooks and assessment briefs so students know where to go at predictable pressure points.

 What do supportive staff do that students notice?

-Respond quickly, provide substantive feedback linked to marking criteria, and maintain routine availability.
-Students value lecturers who resolve issues, not just acknowledge them, and who use office hours, discussion boards and short drop‑ins to tackle questions before assessments.
-Clear explanations, consistent expectations across modules, and timely feedback loops drive confidence and deeper engagement.
+Respond quickly, provide substantive feedback linked to marking criteria and maintain routine availability.
+Students value lecturers who resolve issues, not just acknowledge them, and who use office hours, discussion boards and short drop-ins to tackle questions before assessments.
+Clear explanations, consistent expectations across modules and timely feedback loops drive confidence and help students stay engaged with complex reading and writing tasks, echoing wider feedback priorities in English studies.

 Where does support fall short for English studies students?

-Friction often sits in administration and access: delays to learning materials, unclear processes, and slow responses erode trust.
-Provide a single “front door” for support with published timeframes, multiple contact routes (drop‑in, phone, live chat) and escalation paths.
-Track time‑to‑resolution and reasons for delay; share simple monthly summaries with programme teams so bottlenecks are visible and fixable.
+Friction often sits in administration and access: delays to learning materials, a recurring issue in learning resources for English Studies students, unclear processes and slow responses erode trust.
+Provide a single "front door" for support with published timeframes, multiple contact routes (drop-in, phone, live chat) and clear escalation paths.
+Track time to resolution and reasons for delay, then share simple monthly summaries with programme teams so bottlenecks are visible and fixable.

 What positive experiences do English studies students report?

-Small‑group tutorials, approachable staff and visible resolution of queries stand out.
-Departments that foreground dialogue in seminars, provide iterative feedback, and close the loop when students raise concerns see stronger engagement.
-Protect these strengths by documenting practices and ensuring they are consistent across modules and year groups.
+Small-group tutorials, approachable staff and visible resolution of queries stand out because they show students that support is personal and dependable.
+Departments that foreground dialogue in seminars, provide iterative feedback and close the loop when students raise concerns see stronger engagement.
+Protect these strengths by documenting the practices behind them and making them consistent across modules and year groups.

 How can providers tackle academic and financial pressures together?

-Package academic skills and money advice around the assessment calendar.
-Writing workshops aligned to assignment briefs, peer review clinics, and targeted drop‑ins help students manage complex texts and argumentation.
+Package academic skills and money advice around the assessment calendar so students can use both at the point of need.
+Writing workshops aligned to assignment briefs, peer review clinics and targeted drop-ins help students manage complex texts and argumentation.
 Pair these with clear, timely information on hardship funds, scholarships and budgeting support, signposted through a single entry point and reinforced in programme communications.
+Bringing these services together reduces the risk that money worries become missed deadlines or weaker performance, a dynamic that also shapes value-for-money concerns in English studies.

 What must change in disability support?

-Close the access gap through standardised, proactive processes.
-Offer named contacts, accessible communications by default, and staff training on inclusive teaching and reasonable adjustments.
-Co‑design solutions with disabled students, ensure adjustments are in place before teaching starts, and monitor outcomes at module and programme level to spot cohorts who are not benefiting equally.
+Close the access gap through standardised, proactive processes that make support predictable from day one.
+Offer named contacts, accessible communications by default and staff training on inclusive teaching and reasonable adjustments.
+Co-design solutions with disabled students, ensure adjustments are in place before teaching starts and monitor outcomes at module and programme level to spot cohorts who are not benefiting equally.
+The aim is not only compliance, but full participation.

 What does this add up to?

 English studies students benefit most when support is responsive, easy to access and embedded in teaching.
 Departments that prioritise rapid resolution, consistent communication and inclusive practice strengthen both academic outcomes and wellbeing.
-Applying NSS insights to programme‑level routines makes improvement practical and measurable.
+Applying NSS insights to programme-level routines makes improvement practical and measurable because teams can see where support is working, where it is breaking down and which groups need attention first.

 How Student Voice Analytics helps you